CosmicHazel/CosmicType/README.md

 3. 🔬 Our quantum computers analyze your keystrokes at the subatomic level.
 4. 🧠 The AI identifies your kryptonite words and beams them to you more frequently.
 5. 📡 Receive instant transmission of your stellar (or not so stellar) performance.
+6. 🎯 Adjust your focus words to target specific areas for improvement.
+7. 📁 Upload custom word sets for specialized practice or restore the original set as needed.

 ## 🛠️ Cosmic Tech Stack